gabor7d2/IKEAKitchenPlanAnalyzer/README.md

 * View items sorted in the default order (the same way as seen in the PDF)
 * **View items sorted by their categories** (e.g. Front covers, Electronics, Drawers)
 * **Price calculation:** Check/uncheck items/groups to recalculate the price of the whole plan
+* **Open any item's product page on IKEA** by double clicking on it
+* Select which table columns are visible

 **Price calculator:** Calculate price for custom made wood pieces
 1. Choose what types you want to calculate (supports front/drawer/side covers, shelves and worktops)